-Jared is a design strategist and interaction designer at Adaptive Path.
-He firmly believes that design is a fundamental human instinct and that learning and practicing design gets you a glimpse into what makes human beings tick.
-Jared’s particular focus is on culture, behavior, and experience.
+.
+He firmly believes that design is a fundamental human instinct and that learning and practicing design gives you a glimpse into what makes us tick.
+Jared's particular focus is on culture, behavior and experience.

 Jared enjoys geeking out in used bookstores and is currently developing his hack skills as an amateur musicologist.